PinhasMeg/PinhasMeg/README.md

 - 👀 I’m interested in Java, Python, C#, C++ and devops projects
 - 🌱 Bachelor of Science in Computer Science , High GPA
 - 💞️ I’m looking to surpass myself and learn a lot
+- 🌱 I'm currently working as junior software enginner in MalamTeam
 - 📫 How to reach me ...you can send me an email: pinhas.meguideche@gmail.com

 <!---